 We’ve all seen it happen: a great design that is carrying really ordinary copy, or beautiful copy housed in a design that is (unintentionally) jarring.
 At best, the marketing piece in question will have no impact at all, at worst it can do serious damage to your brand.

 So, how do you prevent that from happening and ensure your copy and design are a match made in heaven?
 It all comes down to understanding how your content writer and designer like to work, giving them what they need and helping them work together.

-I teamed up with the talented Teri Sutherland from Away with the Moon Design to talk pet peeves, deadlines, communication, and even file preferences to bring you advice that will ensure your project runs smoothly and you walk away with a fantastic design and inspiring, effective copy (oh, and two very happy creatives!).
+I teamed up with the talented Teri Sutherland from Crescent Co.
+Studio to talk pet peeves, deadlines, communication, and even file preferences to bring you advice that will ensure your project runs smoothly and you walk away with a fantastic design and inspiring, effective copy (oh, and two very happy creatives!).